lfreist/ipcpp/documentation/project_structure.md

 ## `.cpp` - Regular Source Files
 `.cpp` is the extension for regular source files.
 These files are added to CMake targets and compiled.

-## `-.impl.cpp` - Implementation Source Files
-Implementation source files contain internal implementation details.
-They are used to provide platform dependant function definitions.
-E.g. for `MappedMemory`, we have a `mapped_memory.cpp` that contains all function definitions of functions declared in `mapped_memory.h` and `mapped_memory.impl.cpp` that contains function definitions for functions that need platform dependant code: `MappedMemory::map_memory()` for example.
-These files are `#included` at the end of their corresponding regular source file.

 ---

 # Folder Structure